MeshTailor: Cutting Seams via Generative Mesh Traversal: Introduction

-Working directly on the mesh would eliminate such projection artifacts, yet no prior work has successfully applied deep learning to mesh-native seam generation.
-The challenge is threefold: First, meshes are irregular graphs lacking the uniform structure that enables efficient convolutions on images or grids.
+We focus on low-poly meshes (on the order of a few thousand triangles), the common asset regime in games and real-time rendering, where every edge already carries significant semantic weight.
+Working directly on the mesh would eliminate the projection artifacts above, yet mesh-native deep generation of seams remains largely unexplored in this regime.
+This setting poses three core challenges: First, meshes are irregular graphs lacking the uniform structure that enables efficient convolutions on images or grids.
 Second, seams are not independent edge labels but form structured graphs with loops, chains, and hierarchical connectivity that need to be modeled explicitly.
-Third, production meshes contain thousands of vertices and complex topology, making direct vertex-level generation computationally prohibitive.
-These challenges have historically pushed methods toward extrinsic proxies, despite their inherent limitations.
+Third, low-poly tessellation amplifies the cost of every decision: local geometric cues are sparse and noisy, chart boundaries are pinned to a small set of discrete edges with no room for smooth interpolation, and small placement errors translate directly into highly visible boundary defects.
+Faced with these difficulties, prior learning-based methods turn to extrinsic proxies, accepting the projection artifacts as the price of a tractable representation.

-Drawing inspiration from the way tailors design seams to fit 3D forms, we introduce \textbf{MeshTailor}, a mesh-native generative framework.
-Unlike extrinsic methods that suffer from projection artifacts, MeshTailor operates natively on the mesh topology, reformulating seam placement as an autoregressive graph traversal via a geometry-aware \emph{Pointer Network}~\cite{PointerNet}.
+Drawing inspiration from the way tailors design seams to fit 3D forms, we introduce \textbf{MeshTailor}, a mesh-native generative framework for seams on low-poly meshes.
+Unlike extrinsic methods that suffer from projection artifacts, MeshTailor operates natively on the mesh topology, reformulating seam placement as an autoregressive graph traversal via a \emph{Pointer Network}~\cite{PointerNet} over geometry-aware vertex embeddings.
 By restricting the decision space to the local 1-ring neighborhood, the model traces vertex sequences step-by-step.
-This approach ensures generated boundaries are mesh-aligned and continuous, operating directly on mesh edges without requiring projection heuristics.
+This approach guarantees mesh-aligned, continuous boundaries by construction, eliminating the projection step that introduces artifacts in extrinsic methods.